 Watch the latest video of our director Amin Hamzavian speaking on aviation and building heights at the Council on Tall Buildings and Urban Habitat (CTBUH) 2017 Conference.

 “Why can’t the plane just fly around the building?”

 “If a plane is low enough to hit my building this far away form the airport, how is it going to land safely anyway?”

 “What if I install lights on the building and cranes so pilots can see them easily?”

 “If my crane actually ends up being higher than I’m allowed. how will anyone actually find out?”

 These answers are addressed by Amin Hamzavian, who had the opportunity to deliver his presentation “The Aviation and Property Development Nexus” at the 2017 CTBUH conference.

 There are plethora of unknown aviation considerations that builders, architects and developers of structures need to be aware of.
-They must comply with certain safety and aircraft operational requirements to construct a building lawfully.
+They must comply with certain safety and aircraft operational requirements to construct a building lawfully relating to building heights.